 - Courses provide ample opportunity to develop interpersonal and critical thinking skills

 Arizona College meets this criteria and more.
 Our Las Vegas campus gives you personalized attention and offers services that cater to your unique needs, including:

 The nursing program in Las Vegas is a commitment of at least three years.
 If you start by taking classes part-time, another year or two of study will be needed.
 To be a full-time student at Arizona College of Nursing – Las Vegas, you must be enrolled in at least 12 credit hours per semester in the general education portion of the program.
 In its entirety, the program consists of 120 credit hours and 877 clinical hours.

-Our courses are focused on teaching students the foundations of nursing and skills that will translate to a variety of healthcare environments.
+Our courses are focused on teaching the foundations of nursing and skills that translate to a variety of healthcare environments.
 You’ll learn:

 - How to lead teams and collaborate with other healthcare workers

 - Patient health records maintenance